 Each profile A-D represents one-half of a characteristic cross-section through an AA for (4.6a) Slope, Playas, Depressional Wetlands and Individual Vernal Pools, (4.6b) Estuarine Wetlands, and (4.6c) Lacustrine and Riverine Wetlands.
-The right end of each profile represents either the buffer along the backshore of the wetland encompassing the AA, or, if the AA is not contiguous with the buffer, then the right end of each profile represents the edge of the AA.
+The right end of each profile represents one edge of the AA.
+For vernal pool systems, the right end (4.6a) represents the lower margin of the upland matrix, slightly above the edge of a large or small vernal pool.

-Table 4.18a: Rating of Topographic Complexity for Depressional Wetlands, Playas, Individual Vernal Pools, and Slope Wetlands.
+Table 4.18a:Rating of Topographic Complexity for Depressional Wetlands, Playas, Individual Vernal Pools, and Slope Wetlands.